 Kathleen McKinney has an undergraduate degree in Biochemistry from Westminster College and a Master’s Degree in Public Health from the University of Missouri.
-She has been volunteering with different animal shelters since she was a child.
-Her home growing up was always filled with animals as her family was a foster home for a local rescue for many years.
+Volunteering with animal rescues has been a part of her life since birth.
+Her home growing up was always filled with dogs and cats in need, fostered through an organization in her hometown of Greenwood, Arkansas.
 As a college student, she volunteered her time as a liaison between a local animal rescue group and her school, coordinating fundraisers and events involving her peers.
 After graduation, Kathleen became actively involved in animal welfare in Columbia, Missouri, where she started as an operations staff member and also volunteered as a cat foster, adoption counselor, and eventual board member for Second Chance.
-In addition to her work with Second Chance, she has also worked with other nonprofits in the community and planned many large events through her coordinator position at the Missouri Theater.
+Kathleen shares her home with her cats, Levi and Ygritte, and dog, Snickers.

 Volunteer and Foster Coordinator